StudieverenigingSTORM/knt/CONTRIBUTING.md

 # Sending code

-Please save your work on a separate branch, typically branched from `master`.
+Please save your work on a separate branch, typically branched from `main`.

 If you do not have commit rights to this repo, please work on a fork.
 For your own convenience, we recommend still working on a separate branch.